The Miracle of the Sargasso Sea: Plot

 After supervising a violent police raid of the Anti-terrorist Unit in Athens, Elisabeth is dismissively sent away to the small town of Missolonghi to serve as the local police chief.
-Ten years after her downgrading, a heavy alcoholic and a scandal to the local community, Elisabeth is still stuck in the swampy little town, together with her only-son, now a teenager.
-A morning like any other, Elisabeth's lethargic, desperate routine starts interacting and connecting with the religious visions and the bloody nightmares of a silent and mysterious eel-hatchery worker.
+Ten years after her downgrading, a heavy alcoholic and a scandal to the local community, Elisabeth is still stuck in the swampy little town, together with her only son, now a teenager.
+On a morning like any other, Elisabeth's lethargic, desperate routine starts interacting and connecting with the religious visions and the bloody nightmares of a silent and mysterious eel-hatchery worker.
 When a suicide sets off a series of violent events in the local community, secrets long-hidden in the swamps begin to resurface, leading to a lethal confrontation of the two women with all their suppressors.

 Production

 As a project in development, The Miracle of the Sargasso Sea was presented at the Berlinale Script Station, the Rotterdam-Berlinale Express (the joint programme of Cinemart and the Berlinale Co-Production Market), the Nipkow programme and A.C.E..
 At the Berlinale Co-production Market, the project received the Special Mention of the Eurimages Co-production Development Award Jury.

 Produced by Maria Drandaki (Homemade Films), with Titus Kreyenberg (unafilm), Ellen Havenith (PRPL), Olle Wirenhed (Kakadua Films), Anthony Muir (Film I Väst), Meinolf Zurhorst (ZDF/ARTE) and Yaba Holst (Svensk Filminstitutet) co-producing, the Greek-German-Dutch-Swedish co-production started shooting in September 2017.
 The production was supported by Eurimages, Creative Europe - Media, the Greek Film Centre, the Film und Medienstiftung NRW, the Netherlands Film Fund, the Netherlands Film Production Incentive and the Swedish Film Institute.

 Filming took place in Missolonghi, the Aetolia-Acarnania region, Arta and Athens.
 Extensive shootings took place at the Missolonghi lake and the deltas of the rivers Achelous and Arachthos.
 The scenes of the industrial production of the eel were shot at the Geitonas eel hatchery in Arta.

 Petrus Sjövik was the film's director of photography and Jorien Sont the film's production designer.
 Costumes were designed by Marli Aliferi.
 Hair, make-up and make-up VFX were designed by Linda Boije af Gennäs and Evi Zafiropoulou.
 The film's original music was composed by three varied musicians: Swedish classical composer Jean-Paul Wall, the Greek alternative minimal techno band drog_A_tek, and pop songwriter Phoebus.
 Jean-Paul Wall's themes were recorded by the Göteborg String Orchestra, conducted by Joachim Gustafsson.
 It was edited by Andreas Wodraschke.